aayush-kumar-bm-ai/internal-ansible-scripts/README.md

 ## Setting up environment to run ansible scripts
 - Clone the repository - ```https://github.com/BrightMoney-AI/bright-ansible-scripts.git```
 - Navigate inside ```bright-ansible-scripts``` directory and you will find the subdirectories with respective service name
-- Navigate inside the desired service directory and it contains the production, dev and staging environment folders
+- Navigate inside the desired service directory and it contains **production, dev and staging** environment folders
 - Go to the desired environment folder
 - And run ```ansible-playbook main.yml -i hosts```

 ## Roles
 Ansible role is a set of tasks to configure a host to serve a certain purpose like configuring a service.
 Roles are defined using YAML files with a predefined directory structure
 A role directory structure contains directories: defaults, vars, tasks, files, templates, meta, handlers.
 Each directory must contain a main.yml file which contains relevant content.
 Let’s look little closer to each directory.

-  ** defaults: ** contains default variables for the role.
+  1. **defaults:** contains default variables for the role.
 Variables in default have the lowest priority so they are easy to override.
-  ** vars: ** contains variables for the role.
+  2. **vars:** contains variables for the role.
 Variables in vars have higher priority than variables in defaults directory.
-  ** tasks: ** contains the main list of steps to be executed by the role.
+  3. **tasks:** contains the main list of steps to be executed by the role.
-  ** files: ** contains files which we want to be copied to the remote host.
+  4. **files:** contains files which we want to be copied to the remote host.
 We don’t need to specify a path of resources stored in this directory.
-  ** templates: ** contains file template which supports modifications from the role.
+  5. **templates:** contains file template which supports modifications from the role.
 We use the Jinja2 templating language for creating templates.
-  ** meta: ** contains metadata of role like an author, support platforms, dependencies.
+  6. **meta:** contains metadata of role like an author, support platforms, dependencies.
-  ** handlers: ** contains handlers which can be invoked by “notify” directives and are associated with service.
+  7. **handlers:** contains handlers which can be invoked by “notify” directives and are associated with service.

 In our code we have created ansible roles under ** roles ** directory.
 The ** roles ** directory has following roles:
-  ** ec2 ** : It helps us to create ec2 instance in AWS with or without additional based on the input specified in ```ec2_vars.yml```
+  1. **ec2** : It helps us to create ec2 instance in AWS with or without additional based on the input specified in ```ec2_vars.yml```
-  ** ec2_setup ** : Helps in mounting volume if additional volume is needed and to make sure pip.conf and ec2_connect are added.
+  2. **ec2_setup** : Helps in mounting volume if additional volume is needed and to make sure pip.conf and ec2_connect are added.
-  ** filebeat ** : Helps in configuring filebeat and also it will install filebeat if not installed earlier ** node_exporter ** : Helps in installing and setting up node exporter service on ec2 instance ** statsd_exporter ** : Helps in installing and setting up statsd exporter service on ec2 instance
+  3. **filebeat** : Helps in configuring filebeat and also it will install filebeat if not installed earlier
+  4. **node_exporter** : Helps in installing and setting up node exporter service on ec2 instance
+  5. **statsd_exporter** : Helps in installing and setting up statsd exporter service on ec2 instance

 ## How to add new service and create an ec2 instances
 In order to create an instance:
 1. Create a directory inside with name of the service
-2. Create production, dev and stage subdirectories inside the directory created in (1)
+2. Create **production, dev and stage** subdirectories inside the directory created in (1)
 3. Copy ``` ec2_vars.yml, hosts, main.yml and filebeat_vars.yml``` from any existing service directory
 4. Fill the details in ```ec2_vars.yml``` as below
 ```